trnsrt/ts/_drafts/early-pioneers-of-blockchain-technology.md

 Just like Nick Szabo, Hal Finney was also considered as the 'real Satoshi' and he denied it on numerous interviews.

 ### Next: The founder of Bitcoin
 David Chaum, Nick Szabo and Hal Finney have all significantly influenced Satoshi Nakamoto during the early phases of Bitcoin development.
-Nevertheless, the founder ofBitcoin, the first real-life use case of blockchain technology, is Satoshi Nakamoto and we will discuss him in our next post.
+Nevertheless, the founder of Bitcoin, the first real-life use case of blockchain technology, is Satoshi Nakamoto and we will discuss him in our next post.

 References:
 - https://medium.com/blockwhat/82-the-birth-of-digital-cash-ea08b53379d8